Patricia Crone

-Patricia Crone (March 28, 1945July 11, 2015) was a Danish historian specializing in early Islamic history.
-Crone was a member of the Revisionist school of Islamic studies and questioned the historicity of the Islamic traditions about the beginnings of Islam.
+Patricia Crone (28 March 1945 – 11 July 2015) was a Danish historian specialising in early Islamic history.
+Crone was a member of the revisionist school of Islamic studies and questioned the historicity of the Islamic traditions about the beginnings of Islam.

 Early life, family and education

-Crone was born in Kyndeløse Sydmark (south of Kyndeløse) 23 km northwest of Roskilde in Roskilde County, Denmark, on March 28, 1945.
+Crone was born in Kyndeløse Sydmark (south of Kyndeløse) 23 km northwest of Roskilde in Roskilde County, Denmark on 28 March 1945.

-After taking the forprøve (preliminary exam) at University of Copenhagen, she went to Paris to learn French, and then to London where she was determined to get into a university to become fluent in English.
+After taking the forprøve (preliminary exam) at University of Copenhagen, she went to Paris to learn French, and then to London, United Kingdom where she was determined to get into a university to become fluent in English.
 In 1974, she earned her Doctor of Philosophy (PhD) degree at the School of Oriental and African Studies, University of London with a thesis titled "The Mawali in the Umayyad period".
 She was then a senior research fellow at the Warburg Institute until 1977.
 She was accepted as an occasional student at King's College London and followed a course in medieval European history, especially church-state relations.

 Career

 In 1977, Crone became a University Lecturer in Islamic history and a fellow of Jesus College, Oxford.
-Crone became Assistant University Lecturer in Islamic studies and fellow of Gonville and Gonville and Caius College, Cambridge in 1990 and held several positions at Cambridge.
+She then became Assistant University Lecturer in Islamic studies and fellow of Gonville and Caius College, Cambridge, in 1990 and held several positions at Cambridge.
 She served as University Lecturer in Islamic studies from 1992 to 1994, and as Reader in Islamic history from 1994 to 1997.

 In 1997, she was appointed to the Institute for Advanced Study in Princeton, where she was named as Andrew W. Mellon Professor.
 In 2001, she was elected to the American Philosophical Society.
 From 2002 until her death in 2015, she was a member of the Editorial Board of the journal Social Evolution & History.